 - At the end of an ongoing treatment program

 If you’re planning to file a claim, it’s also important to keep Texas’ “statute of repose” in mind.
 According to this law, any medical malpractice case—regardless of your unique circumstances—must be brought to court within ten years of the negligent act.

 Explore Your Legal Options with a Dedicated Legal Representative Today

 If you’re ready to take legal action against a negligent medical practitioner, look no further than the Houston medical malpractice lawyers at Ortega, McGlashan, Hicks & Perez, PLLC.
-We can meticulously research the practitioner’s career history and negotiate with cunning insurance companies on your behalf.
+Our team of attorneys can meticulously research the practitioner’s career history and negotiate with cunning insurance companies on your behalf.
 If necessary, we can also litigate for your best interests in court to ensure that you’re awarded a beneficial settlement or verdict.

 Contact Ortega, McGlashan, Hicks & Perez, PLLC at (915) 206-5154 to schedule a free consultation.